dimakura/reforma/core/README.md

 # Reforma

-Reforma (from React+Form) is a framework which will help you to create rich UI forms.
-Reforma is especially suited for creating Admin panels, and pages with heavy data processing.
-It will save you a lot of time, which you will hopefully spend wisely.
+Reforma (from React+Form) is a framework which helps you create rich UI forms.
+Reforma is especially suited for creating admin panels, and pages with massive data processing.
+It will save you a lot of time which you will hopefully spend wisely.

-In theory Reforma can also be used in end-user facing applications, where data intensity is not that high.
+In theory, Reforma can also be used in end-user facing applications, where data intensity is not that high.
 But keep in mind, that in such scenario Reforma will save you less time, and you should consider whether constraints implied by Reforma suit you well.

 ## About the core module

 The core module (`@reforma/core`) defines the basic abstractions.
 The core module is not dependent on any UI-widgets library.
-Reforma provides an official UI implementation `@reforma/blueprint`, which is based on [Blueprint](https://blueprintjs.com) widget library.
+Reforma provides the official UI implementation `@reforma/blueprint`, which uses [Blueprint](https://blueprintjs.com) widget library.
 But Reforma can be implemented using other widget libraries as well.

 ## Reforma types

-User defined types (UDT) are the basis of the Reforma.
+User-defined types (UDT) are the basis of the Reforma.

-Let's build our first user defined type:
+Let's build our first user-defined type:

 ```js
 import Reforma from '@reforma/core'